Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

 \subsection{Near-wall cycle}

 The near-wall regeneration cycle involves the formation of streaks driven by the advection of the mean profile by streamwise vortices, which themselves arise from streak instabilities~\citep{hamkimwal95,jimpin99,schhus02,jim13,hwaben16}.
 The presence of large sharp riblets can affect the structure and energy of such energetic motions~\citep{endnewmodgarhutchu22}.
-In this section, we study the energy and spatial attributes of dominant motions that reside close to the corrugated surface of the channel.
+In this section, we study the energy and spatial attributes of dominant motions that reside close to the corrugated surface.
 Figure~\ref{fig.E12uuas055} shows riblet-induced changes to the premultiplied one-dimensional streamwise energy spectrum $k_x E_{uu}$ integrated over all spanwise wavelengths in channel flow with $Re_\tau = 547$.
 As the riblet size becomes larger, the large streamwise wavelengths are suppressed in the near-wall region below the logarithmic layer~\citep{endnewmodgarhutchu22}.
-The similarity between the spectral modifications suggests a potential geometric scaling over all riblet sizes.
-To study the effect of the corrugation height, we further increase the riblet size but with a constant spacing in figure~\ref{fig.E2uuas}.
-The modifications to the one-dimensional streamwise energy spectra again expose the suppression of large wavelengths in the near-wall region but with a slightly higher reach in the case of taller riblets.
-In all cases, maximum attenuation happens for $\lambda^+_x \approx 1300$ at $y^+ \approx 6$, which indicates the suppression of the near-wall portion of streamwise-elongated flow structures.
+The similarity between {spectral modification patterns across the horizontal wavenumber space} suggests a potential geometric scaling over all riblet sizes.
+To study the {dependence on riblet height}, we further increase the riblet size but with a constant spacing in {figures~\ref{fig.E12uuas055}(d-f)}.
+The modifications to the one-dimensional streamwise energy spectra again expose the suppression of large wavelengths in the near-wall region but with a {deeper reach into the riblet grooves} in the case of taller riblets.
+In all cases, maximum attenuation happens for {$\lambda^+_x \approx 1500$} at $\tilde{y}^+ \approx 6$, which indicates the suppression of the near-wall portion of streamwise-elongated flow structures.